bensaufley/bensaufley-dot-com-astro/src/content/posts/2025-04-19-the-marketplace-of-ideas.md

 There may really be a “marketplace of ideas” today—it is even, arguably, a good thing.
 After all, I've learned so much about justice and about people outside of my bubble from _somewhere_, right?
 We have to be allowed to learn and grow, and that's the justification often given in these conversations.
 But few markets allow just anything to be sold.
 We don't have ebola on the shelf next to the oatmeal, and we don't need it there to know oatmeal is the better option.
 Hate doesn't have to be _sold_ to be _rejected_.
 And we can't let hateful people sell their hate in our stores.

 [^1]: For a real look at campus illiberalism, consider the current admin's extrajudicial disappearing of students like [Mahmoud Kahlil] and [Rumeysa Öztürk].
 In the former case, there's even evidence that Columbia University, which has continued to appease or collaborate with a power-mad US executive, is at least partially responsible for the abduction.
-Don't look now, but they're calling the Right's

 [^2]: His point that (paraphrasing) "this is what people are saying in the halls of power and people deserve to know" also rings hollow: Bennet, dude—you work at a newspaper.
 There are ways to get this news to the people without giving them a platform to make their case themselves.